 Regional plans tend to concentrate on particular parts of the environment, such as the coast, a river or the air.
-District plans contain the policies and rules that a council will use to manage the use of land in its area.
+District plans contains the policies and rules that a council will use to manage the use of land in its area.

 Some activities can be done as of right, but others need permission from the local council.
 This permission is called a resource consent.
-If you are involved in a resource consent you need to read the guide to Appearing at a Resource Consent and a Designation Hearing.